June 2022: This post has been updated to better reflect how Proton’s encrypted contacts manager works in 2022.

 The new Proton Contacts does more than just protect contact data fields with end-to-end encryption.
 We also use digital signatures to verify the integrity of contacts data.
 Digital signatures are used for all contact fields, including the email address itself.

-The concept of digital signatures is technically complex, and is explained in more detail here(new window), but in more simple terms, what digital signature verification does is provide a cryptographic guarantee that nobody (not even Proton Mail) has tampered with your contacts.
+The concept of digital signatures is technically complex.
+But in simple terms, what digital signature verification does is provide a cryptographic guarantee that nobody (not even Proton Mail) has tampered with your contacts.
 Thus, you can be absolutely sure that the contacts data is precisely what you entered.

 This is a big security benefit for many reasons.
 For example, if an attacker wanted to intercept the communications between you and a sensitive contact, one way to do it could be to secretly change the email address or phone number you have saved for that contact, For example, changing firstname.lastname@example.org to email@example.com, which might escape your notice.